GovReady/govready-q/README.md

 # <a name="installation"></a>Installation / Deployment

+## <a name="requirements"></a>Requirements

+GovReady-Q Compliance Server requires the following:

+* Python3
+* Django
+* SQL Database (SQLITE3, Postgres, MariaDB, MySQL)
+* PIP for Python3
+* Various Python3 libraries
+* Web server (Apache or NGINX for production)

 ## <a name="installing"></a>Installing

-GovReady-Q can be installed by [cloning the GitHub repository](https://github.com/govready/govready-q) or launching the [dockerized version](https://hub.docker.com/r/govready/govready-q/).
+Guides for installing and deploying GovReady-Q on different Operating Systems can be found the `deployments` directory.

+* [Launching with Docker](deployment/docker/README.md) - super easy and has a nice `first_run.sh` script
+* [Installing on RHEL](deployment/rhel/README.md) - detailed instructions on installing, libraries, setting up Postgres and Apache
+* [Installing on Ubuntu](deployment/ubuntu/README.md) - super easy `update.sh`

+Once you have the libaries installed, you will need to clone the repository and run the Django commands to set up the database tables.
 GovReady-Q will create an SQLite3 database by default and can be configured to work with Postgres, MariaDB, or MySQL.

-GovReady-Q currently installs with a small set of compliance apps primarily for demonstration purposes.
-Compliance apps are data definitions written in YAML.
-Organizations can and should plan to develop their own compliance apps, just as they would develop their own configuration files.
-The principle benefit of compliance apps is their modularization and reusability.

-To install/deploy on a fresh machine, create a Unix user named "site" and in its home directory run:
+	# clone repo
 	git clone https://github.com/GovReady/govready-q q
 	cd q

+	# create local director
 	mkdir local

-Then run:

-	sudo deployment/setup.sh

-(If you get a gateway error from nginx, you may need to `sudo service supervisor restart` to start the uWSGI process.)

-If this is truly on a new machine, it will create a new SQlite database.
-You'll also see some output instructing you to create a file named `local/environment.json`.
+	# install python packages
+	pip3 install -r dev_requirements.txt

+	# install other assets
+	./fetch-vendor-resources.sh

+	# create database tables
+	python3 manage.py migrate

+	# misc
+	python3 manage.py collectstatic --noinput

+	# set up admin user
+	python3 manage.py first_run

+ When complete, a `local/environment.json` will have been generated.
 Make it look like this:

 	{
 	  "debug": true,